RobJacobson/ws-dottie/docs/describe-project/unified-style-guide-v2.md

 1. **Start with Action Verbs:** Every description should start with "Provides", "Returns", "Indicates", or "Shows"
 2. **Include Cross-References:** Add related endpoints for discoverability
 3. **Use Examples:** Provide realistic examples that illustrate usage
+4. **Place Examples at End of First Sentence:** Always put "(e.g., 'example1', 'example2')" at the end of the first sentence (REQUIRED for all output fields)
-4. **Document Relationships:** Explain how schemas connect to each other
+5. **Document Relationships:** Explain how schemas connect to each other
-5. **Be Consistent:** Follow established patterns across all schemas
+6. **Be Consistent:** Follow established patterns across all schemas
-6. **Test Readability:** Ensure descriptions flow naturally when read aloud
+7. **Test Readability:** Ensure descriptions flow naturally when read aloud
-7. **Minimal Metadata:** Only include high-value metadata for programmatic discovery
+8. **Minimal Metadata:** Only include high-value metadata for programmatic discovery
-8. **Maintain Accuracy:** Verify all information against actual API behavior
+9. **Maintain Accuracy:** Verify all information against actual API behavior

 ## 11. Comprehensive Examples and Anti-Patterns